 - 1. The team has previously been introduced to Jon Gosier, a software developer and designer working at the intersection of open data, human rights, and African development.
 Jon is the founder or co-founder of several organizations and initiatives some of which include AfriLabs, Appfrica, and Hive Colab in Kampala.
 Jon agreed to cooperate on the project and his staff volunteered to host the team. - 2.
-Kampala is a hotbed of young African tech entrepreneurs.
+Kampala is a hot-bed of young African tech entrepreneurs.
 The current government has set the conditions for economic growth and has encouraged the growth of small businesses.
 There are four other business incubators besides Hive CoLab in Kampala.
 Additionally, Kampala is the home of Makerere University, one of the leading universities in Sub-Saharan Africa.
 The student body is energetic and tech savvy.

-Our team's next data collection effort will be a follow-up visit to Addis Ababa, Ethiopia and after that visit; the team will visit Lusaka, Zambia.
+Our team's next data collection effort will be in Monrovia, Liberia and after that visit the team will visit Lusaka, Zambia.